- Servair works with the European Space Agency to deliver menus for Astronauts

 The results were very much appreciated by Thomas who is now looking forward to sharing his culinary world with the other astronauts.

 gategroup is the global leader in airline catering, retail-on-board and hospitality products and services. gategroup provides passengers with superior culinary and retail experiences, leveraging innovation and advanced technology solutions.
-Headquartered in Zurich, Switzerland, gategroup delivers operational excellence through the most extensive catering network in the aviation industry, serving more than 700 million passengers annually from over 200 operating units in over 60 countries/territories across all continents.
-In 2019, gategroup reached CHF 4.9 billion in revenues generated by approximately 43,000 employees worldwide.
-For further information, please visit www.gategroup.com
+Headquartered in Zurich, Switzerland, gategroup delivers operational excellence through the most extensive catering network in the aviation industry, serving passengers from over 200 operating units in over 60 countries/territories across all continents.
+For further information, please visit www.gategroup.com.